-I am very excited about today’s post.
-It is one of those recipes that I have been making for a long time and that I have been very keen on sharing.
+I am very excited about today’s post: Home-made Sicilian Pork Sausage with Fennel It is one of those recipes that I have been making for a long time and that I have been very keen on sharing.
 The only reason why I hadn’t done it yet was the lack of reasonably good pictures.
-But finally the wait is over… and I think we are still in time for the Northern Hemisphere grilling season.
+But finally, the wait is over and I think we are still in time for the Northern Hemisphere grilling season.

-Italy is very famous for sausages.
-There are so many varieties and if you order sausage in the North, you will very likely get something completely different than what you would in the South.
+Italy is very famous for sausages and there are so many varieties.
+If you order sausage in the North, you will very likely get something completely different than what you would in the South.
 They are different in shape, but above all in ingredients.
 They are (almost) all made of pork, but their seasoning is different.

 I have eaten the best Sicilian fennel sausage in San Vito lo Capo where the butchers are quite famous for it.
 When my dad was young, he used to be friends with one of the first local butchers and saw him making this sausage time and time again.
 So… here you have the recipe that my dad passed on to me.